-Prerequisite: Any one of the following: Grade of "A" in Physical Science 1 and 2 (Current 9th Grade Only), Grade of "B" or higher in Honors Physical Science 1 and 2, MAP Science score at or above a score determined by District Curriculum & Instruction Support
+Prerequisite: Either of the following: Grade of "A" in Physical Science 1 and 2 (Current 9th Grade Only), Grade of "B" or higher in Honors

+Physical Science 1 and 2.

 FOUNDATIONS OF HEALTH CARE

 This course is designed to introduce students to career opportunities and related skills in the Health Science career field.
 Students will explore topics related to; health informatics, biotechnology research, therapeutic certificated services, behavioral health, life span performance and allied/public health.
 This course also focuses on cost and educational requirements of health science professions, ethical and legal responsibilities, the history and economics of health care.